TR94/Kiwi-cocktail-bar/README.md

 # Credits

 Media:
-Images were taken from Pexels
+- Images were taken from Pexels
+- Video was taken from Pexels

 Words:
-About Us text taken from https://www.northcote.com/northcote-cocktail-bar/ Menu items taken from Lost and Found Cocktail Bar,
+- About Us text taken from https://www.northcote.com/northcote-cocktail-bar/
+- Menu items taken from Lost and Found Cocktail Bar, https://the-lostandfound.co.uk/restaurant/bristol

 Code:
-W3Schools and Stack Overflow helped with various coding challenges
+- W3Schools and Stack Overflow helped with various coding challenges

 Acknowledgements:
 - Thank you to my mentor, Seun, for her time, patience and guidance on the development of this website.